 In November 2021, the Care Review confirmed it would be conducting a Children’s Rights Impact Assessment of its upcoming recommendations, which was a key recommendation from the coalition of coalitions.

 The next phase of the Care Review was seeking evidence of what works, gaps and challenges within children’s social care.
 The Alliance ‘Care Review subgroup’ was formed, chaired by Ali Gunn (Together Trust) to coordinate this and future sector-wide responses to the review process.

 As the Care Review launched in England, the Alliance coordinated a sector-wide response to their initial call for advice, helping to shape the early thinking of the review.

-This letter was written to Children's Minister, Vicky Ford MP on behalf of The Alliance for Children in Care and Care Leavers to express concern about SI 445, which made unprecedented changes to regulations relating to the care and protection of vulnerable children and young people.
+This letter was written to Children's Minister, Vicky Ford MP on behalf of The Alliance for Children in Care and Care Leavers to express concern about SI 445, which made unprecedented changes to regulations relating to the care and protection of children and young people in vulnerable situations.

 The Alliance for Children in Care and Care Leavers welcomes the Children and Social Work Act which passed into law on the 27 April 2017.
 Our members worked together to inform the development of the Act and we are pleased that many of our suggestions have been enshrined in law.

 We believe that the care system must promote resilience and emotional well-being by helping children and young people to recover from past harm.
 We are therefore pleased that the Act makes it explicit that local authorities should have regard to the mental as well as physical health and well-being children in care, as part of the new corporate parenting principles.